UnitedHealthcare CEO Brian Thompson's 'premeditated' attack and suspect's getaway: timeline

 The NYPD is offering a $10,000 reward in the case, asking the public to call the Crime Stoppers hotline at 1-800-577-TIPS (8477).
 You can also submit a tip via their website.
 All calls are kept confidential.

-Fox News' Alexis McAdams, Julia Bonavita and Christina Coulter contributed to this report.
+Fox News' Alexis McAdams, Julia Bonavita, Greg Norman and Christina Coulter contributed to this report.